liuqx315/Phase-separation-patterned-ground/README.md

 # Phase-separation-sorted-patterned-ground
 This repository provides the OpenCL and Matlab codes that simulate the phase separation model 1 and model 2 on our manuscript.
 "Experimental Evidence for Phase Separation Organizing Patterned Ground" by Anyuan Li, Norikazu Matsuoka, Fujun Niu, Jing Chen, Zhenpeng Ge, Wensi Hu, Desheng Li, Bernard Hallet, Johan van de Koppel, Nigel Goldenfeld, and Quan-Xing Liu (2020).

 ## Guide for code
-* Matlab fold includes the Matlab code on the derivation of potential function.
+* Matlab fold includes the Matlab code on the derivation of the potential functions on theoretical models.

 * OpenCL fold includes the C++ code with cmake file to numerical results of self-organized patterns from Model 1 and Model 2 described in Supplementary Information.
 [OpenCL](http://en.wikipedia.org/wiki/OpenCL) is used as the computation engine, to take advantage of the spatial meshgrid on graphics cards and modern CPUs.